top of page

 To provide an inclusive, effective and ambitious careers strategy which raises pupil aspirations, unlocks their potential and ensures that they have the individual skills, values and qualifications to make informed choices and be successful in further education, training and employment.

-Miss Patel from ‘Positive Steps’ is St. Damian’s Careers Adviser offering independent and impartial information, advice and guidance to pupils on their future career plans.
+Ms Davidson, from ‘Positive Steps’, is St. Damian’s Careers Adviser offering independent and impartial information, advice and guidance to pupils on their future career plans.

-Careers interviews are confidential one to one discussions which helps pupils develop career management skills and make well informed decisions about their career pathways in the future.
+Career interviews are confidential, one to one discussions which help pupils develop career management skills and make well informed decisions about their career pathways in the future.

 StDamians_K_Patel_edited.png